dr-richard-barker/GeneLabUserManual/README.md

 ## Pair Plots
 [Link to read about Pair Plots](https://medium.com/analytics-vidhya/pairplot-visualization-16325cd725e6#:~:text=Pair%20plot%20is%20used%20to,separation%20in%20our%20data%2Dset.)

-Pair plots are used for Exploratoryt Data Analysis, where the plot visualizes the data in order to find a relationsip between variables that can be continuous or categorical.
+Pair plots are used for Exploratory Data Analysis, where the plot visualizes the data in order to find a relationsip between variables that can be continuous or categorical.
 A Pair plot is used to understand the best set of features to explain a relationship between two variables or to form the most separated clusters.
 It also helps to form some simple classification models by drawing some simple lines or make linear separation in a dataset.

 The default display for the pair plot will be the comparison between two sets of data with a % difference color threshold of 20%.
 Two plots will be displayed on the dashboard for the ability to compare multiple sets of data simultaneously.